khill42/OSC_IntroHPC/_episodes/99_SLURMscheduler.md

 >here will still apply, but the commands will change.
 See [Slurm Quick Start Guide](https://slurm.schedmd.com/quickstart.html) for more information.
 {: .callout}

-## Running a batch job
+## What is a Batch Script?

 The most basic use of the scheduler is to run a command non-interactively.
 This is also referred to as batch job submission.
-In this case, we need to make a script that incorporates some arguments for PBS such as resources needed and modules to load.
+In this case, we need to make a script that incorporates some arguments for SLURM such as resources needed and modules to load.

 We will use the sleep.sh job script as an example.
-   * Remember to update the project code line: `#PBS -A PZSXXX` with your own project number.
+   * Remember to update the project code line: `#SBATCH --acount=PASXXXX` with your own project number.

 ### Parameters

-Let's discuss the example PBS script, sleep.sh.
+Let's discuss the example SLURM script, sleep.sh.
 Go to File Explorer and edit sleep.sh
 ```
 sleep.sh
 ```
 ```
 #!/bin/bash
-#PBS -q debug
+#SBATCH --partition=debug
-#PBS -A PZSXXXX
+#SBATCH --account=PZSXXXX
    #Give the job a name
-#PBS -N test_script
+#SBATCH --job-name=test_job
-#PBS -l walltime=00:03:00
+#SBATCH --time=00:03:00
-#PBS -l nodes=1:ppn=2
+#SBATCH --nodes=1 --ntasks-per-node=2

 echo 'This script is running on:'
 hostname